 The Rubicon is not just the most capable Wrangler because of what it costs — it is the most capable because of what is standard underneath.
 Here is the full list of off-road-specific hardware that comes standard on every 2026 Wrangler Rubicon:

-- Front AND rear electronic locking differentials — the only non-392 trim with both
+- Front AND rear electronic locking differentials — the only non-Moab 392 trim with both

 - Front disconnecting sway bar — allows greater front suspension articulation on rocky terrain

-- Dana M210 Wide HD Tube front axle — heavier-duty than the Sport's Dana M186
+- Heavy-duty wide-track Dana front axle — heavier-duty than the Sport’s standard axle

-- Dana M220 Wide Full-Floating rear axle — the strongest rear axle in the non-392 lineup
+- Heavy-duty wide-track full-floating Dana rear axle — the strongest rear axle in the non-Moab 392 lineup

 - Performance suspension — tuned specifically for off-road articulation and travel

-- LT285/70R17C off-road tires — more aggressive tread and load rating than all-season rubber
+- Off-road tires standard — more aggressive tread and load rating than all-season rubber

 - Steel front and rear bumpers — more durable than molded plastic bumpers on lower trims